brianshumate/vaultron/README.md

 ### Telemetry Notes

 Vaultron includes a comprehensive telemetry gathering and graphing stack provided by the Yellow Lion module.
-This module is optional and easily enabled.
-It provides statsd, Graphite, and Grafana from the addition of two official container images.
+This module is optional and enabled by an environment variable value.

+It provides statsd, Graphite, and Grafana from the addition of two official Grafana container images.

-You can enable Yellow Lion by setting the value of the *TF_VAR_vaultron_telemetry_count* environment variable to **1**, with something like:
+You can enable Yellow Lion by setting the value of the *TF_VAR_vaultron_telemetry_count* environment variable to **1**:

 ```
 $ export TF_VAR_vaultron_telemetry_count=1